-I work very hard to offer really good food to my kids with ADHD.
-I have observed for a long time now that what they put into their mouths really affects their behavior.
-I love finding cookbooks that have recipes to suit their needs – high protein, gluten-free, dairy free and super low sugar.
+I love finding cookbooks that have recipes to fit our ADHD Diet – high protein, gluten-free, dairy free and super low sugar.
 While I am sure there are many cookbooks out there that could be helpful, I have found what I consider to be the best cookbooks for ADHD.

 Affiliate links are provided for your convenience.